thejoshuahernandez/ECS-171-Group-Project/README.md

 ![Model 2 fixed](https://user-images.githubusercontent.com/97709241/206352624-07c8c7d9-c1ed-42f9-b065-437be1973ef6.PNG)

 Both of these images show the relationship between the predicted scoress and the actual scores.
-The model tended to condense the actual score, meaning it never wanted to predict too low, (below ten) or too high (somewhere above 50).
-This makes sense as scorelines like that are so rare.
+They, in theory, should be completely linear.
+It almost is, with small variance!

 Again, we used the first model as the actual model, since our MSE's were lower.